davegutz/myComputer/INSTALL_24.04_Lubuntu.md

 ## Investigate loss of BooleanV edit

-parameters.cpp#119-119
-where are BooleanV parameters instantiated and how do I know the address and size of reserved address for them

 /model sonnet
 where are BooleanV parameters instantiated and how do I know the address and size of reserved address for them Let me search the codebase for BooleanV instantiations and related address/size information.